eugenetayyj/BankDetailsAPI/README.md

 This codebase is part of an AWS project designed to provide a lightweight set of APIs.
 It leverages AWS services such as API Gateway, Lambda, and DynamoDB to create a robust and scalable infrastructure.

+## Access the API Frontend

+You can access the API frontend [here](https://master.d192lb2rt8wqcs.amplifyapp.com/).

 ## Main Components

 The main entry point of the application is the `index.mjs` file, which contains the handler function for an AWS Lambda.
 This Lambda function is structured to use the Lambda Proxy integration with API Gateway.